 Here’s what to expect with weight loss surgery recovery:

 Hospital Stay – Both gastric bypass and sleeve gastrectomy operations are laparoscopic procedures, so incisions are small, allowing for a quicker recovery time.
-A 24-hour hospital stay post-op ensures our nursing team can monitor you and provide support.
+After surgery, a 24-hour hospital stay for gastric sleeve surgery and a 48-hour stay for gastric bypass surgery ensures our nursing team can monitor you and provide support.

 Time Off – Most patients take around one week off to recover.
 Though people can go back to doing light work duties, a full recovery can take up to four weeks.